JHayer416/data-engineer-take-home-test/README.md

 1. Design and create a SQL schema to store the `amazon-cell-phone` files.

-2. Write a script to load the `.csv` data into the tables created in step 1.
+2. Write a script to load the `.csv` data into the tables created in step `1`.

 3. Write a script to export the table data into the `EXPORT` folder in `.csv` format.

-4. Write a script to search Amazon for an ASIN and then update the fields in the items table.
+4. Write a script to search Amazon for an ASIN and then update the fields in the `items` table.

 5. Download GSMARENA database from https://www.kaggle.com/arwinneil/gsmarena-phone-dataset

 6. Write an ETL script to:
-    1. Find a match on items.title with a GSMArena Model.
+    1. Find a match on `items.title` with a GSMArena Model.
-    1. Save 4 additonal meta fields into `items` from the GSMArena data.
+    1. Save `4` additonal meta fields into `items` from the GSMArena data.
     1. Transform the `network_technology` field into a `;` delimited string and save this into a new field in `items`

 7. Write a SQL statement which to display the following;